cloudflare/cloudflare-docs/content/r2/buckets/public-buckets.md

 {{<Aside type="note">}}

-Public buckets do not let you list the contents of your buckets at the root of your (sub) domain currently.
+Currently, public buckets do not let you list the bucket contents at the root of your (sub) domain.

 {{</Aside>}}